Your little one has started walking but you noticed he or she is always on tip-toes, should you be concerned?

 Can tip-toe walking be treated

-Reach out to our friendly podiatrist at Physio and Sole Clinic to get a better advise if you need help with your child's tip-toeing problem.
+You can bring your child to a podiatrist to get a better advise if you need help with your child's tip-toeing problem.
+An assessment will be done to determine if your child needs special help to correct the problem.